c-castillo/pd-cap-recipes/README.md

 You'll have to make sure that rsync can access your CDN without being prompter for a password.

+### JIRA

+If you use JIRA for issue tracking, you can update issues by referencing them in a deploy comment

 ### Benchmarking your deploys